bhargavkumar-65/NightwatchHackathon/README.md

 # Project Submission By Bhargav Murarisetty

-### Hackathon Announcement Date : 21-Feb-2020
+### Hackathon Announcement Date: 21-Feb-2020
-##### I tried to Learn JavaScript, NightWatchJS, Gain all knowledge i could in 4 days to Submit This Project.
+##### I started Learning JavaScript, NightWatchJS and Gained all knowledge i could in 4 days.

 ##### My primary focus was on simplicity, Ease of use and Cover Todays Software Testing Needs.
 I tried to make it as generic and reusable as possible.
 In the worst case, you can use this as a learning guide for your projects.